-Thank you for your interest in the Chrysler Museum Glass Studio and its processes.
-Our sole mission is as an educational facility that supports the Chrysler Museum collection.
+Thank you for your interest in the Chrysler Museum Perry Glass Studio.
+Our mission is to be an educational facility that supports the Chrysler Museum collection.
 Though we are often asked questions about glass, the scope of our work is very specific.

 The Chrysler Museum Glass Studio does not take on repair work of any kind.
 We are, however, happy to provide a referral sheet of individuals who can occasionally take on repair work as workload permits.